davidmfinol/davidmfinol.github.io/gameci-3_linux.md

 {% endraw %}
 {% endhighlight %}

-This job only runs when triggered by either a GitHub Release or a workflow dispatch with `release Android` as the input.
+An additional detail about this job is that it only runs when triggered by either a GitHub Release or a workflow dispatch with `release Android` as the input.
-Note that we use `fastlane/metadata/android/en-US/changelogs/default.txt` to publish the release notes.
+Also note that we use `fastlane/metadata/android/en-US/changelogs/default.txt` to publish the release notes.

-For additional details about Android builds and deployment, refer to [the GameCI Android docs](https://game.ci/docs/github/deployment/android).

 ## Deploy to the Web via GitHub Pages